Vietnam.vn - Nền tảng quảng bá Việt Nam

 Preliminary NASA satellite data shows rainfall of more than 200 mm in some areas.

-The Sahara Desert is also in the midst of a flood.
+The Sahara Desert is also in the process of being submerged in Figure 1.

 A view of lakes created by heavy rains among sand dunes in the desert town of Merzouga, near Rachidia, Morocco on October 2, 2024.
 Photo: AP